superfly/docs/rails/getting-started/existing.html.md

 ### ActiveSupport::MessageEncryptor::InvalidMessage

-Generally this means that there is a problem with your `RAILS_MASTER_KEY`.
+Generally, this means that there is a problem with your `RAILS_MASTER_KEY`.
 It is a common initial setup problem, but once it works it tends to keep working.

 `fly launch` will extract your master key if your project has one and make it available to your deployed application as a [secret](https://fly.io/docs/reference/secrets/).

-If you've already run `fly launch` on a project which doesn't have a master key (commonly because files containing these values are excluded from being pushed by being listed in your `.gitignore` file), you will need to generate a key and set the secret yourself.
-The [Ruby on Rails Guides](https://guides.rubyonrails.org/security.html#custom-credentials) contain information on generating new credentials.
+If you've already run `fly launch` on a project that doesn't have a master key (commonly because files containing these values are excluded from being pushed by being listed in your `.gitignore` file), you will need to generate a key and set the secret yourself.
+The [Ruby on Rails Guides](https://guides.rubyonrails.org/security.html#custom-credentials) contains information on generating new credentials.

 If you've got your app's secrets stored in an encrypted credentials file such as `config/credentials.yml.enc` or `config/credentials/production.yml.enc`, you'll need to provide the master key to your app via